Skip to content

 Complete the following steps:

-1. Create a file that's called clusterip.yaml.
+1. Create a file named clusterip.yaml.

-2. Set type to ClusterIP as shown in the following example:
+2. Set type to ClusterIP, as shown in the following example:

 cat <<EOF > clusterip.yaml